Azerbaijan supports daily oil output hike within OPEC+

 By Ayya Lmahamad

-According to the quotas set for July, the daily crude oil production in Azerbaijan is expected to increase by 10,000 barrels reaching 706,000 barrels, and the commitment to reduce it to 12,000 barrels.
+According to the quota set for September, the daily crude oil production in Azerbaijan is expected to reach 718,000 barrels.

-Additionally, it was agreed to hold the 30th Ministerial Meeting of the OPEC+ countries on June 30.
+Moreover, it was agreed to hold the 32nd Ministerial Meeting of OPEC+ countries on September 5.

-Since April 2020, OPEC and non-OPEC countries have entered into an agreement on the reduction of daily oil production volume.
+Since April 2020, OPEC and non-OPEC countries have entered into an agreement on the reduction of daily oil output volumes.

 The Declaration of Cooperation envisaged increasing daily crude oil production volume in Azerbaijan every month from August to the end of 2021 and reducing the obligations related to cuts accordingly.